levand/quiescent/docs.md

 These wrapping component constructors are:

-- `on-initial-render`: fires after a component is inserted into the DOM for the first time
+- `on-mount`: fires after a component is inserted into the DOM for the first time
 - `on-update`: fires whenever a component is re-rendered, but not on its initial render
 - `on-render`: fires every time a component is rendered or